radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 8. Control Panel uses the information in the token along with the *Claims to User DN Mapping rules* to locate the user in the RadiantOne namespace to enforce permissions based on what delegated admin role the user is a member of – which dictates what the admin is allowed to do within the Control Panel.

+#### Redirect URI

+To use OIDC authentication, you need a Redirect URI (also called a callback URL).
+This is where your Identity Provider sends users after they log in.
+Identity Data Management automatically provides this Redirect URI, and it’s always based on your deployment’s base URL.

+**Format**: `<base-url>/callback`

+For example, if your Control Panel is at https://rlqa-svc.dev01.radiantlogic.io, your Redirect URI will be https://rlqa-svc.dev01.radiantlogic.io/callback.
+You must register this Redirect URI in your external Identity Provider (such as Okta, Microsoft Entra ID, Auth0, or Keycloak).
+If it isn’t registered, OIDC login won’t work.

-To enable support for OIDC authentication:
+To enable support for OIDC authentication, follow these steps:

 1. Have your client ID and secret (optional unless you are using Authorization Code Flow) associated with the Control Panel application configured in your OIDC server ready.
-The Redirect URL configured for the web application should point to the URL associated with the Control Panel.
-Example: https://rlqa-svc.dev01.radiantlogic.io/callback
+Ensure that the Redirect URL configured with the external Identity Provider follows the format described in the section above.

 2. Log into the Control Panel.